 The suit had raised concerns about 53 absentee ballots that poll observers said were not part of an original batch of ballots.
 County election officials testified that all 53 ballots had been received on time.

-Pennsylvania, which has 20 Electoral College votes, is one of the five states where votes are still been counted.
+Meanwhile, Pennsylvania, which has 20 Electoral College votes, is one of the five states where votes are still been counted.

 With 264 Electoral College votes in the bag, Biden needs only six more to emerge the 46th president of the US.
 Trump is currently on 214 Electoral College votes and banks on Pennsylvania and the remaining four states to win the contest.

-The court said: “Upon review of arguments contained in brief submitted by Donald Trump, the Philadelphia Country Board of Elections and the Pennsylvania Democratic Party, it is hereby ordered that the November 4 order of the Court of Common Pleas of Philadelphia County denying appellant’s oral motion to allow closer observation of the canvassing of ballots is reversed.
+The court said: “Upon review of arguments contained in the brief submitted by Donald Trump, the Philadelphia Country Board of Elections and the Pennsylvania Democratic Party, it is hereby ordered that the November 4 order of the Court of Common Pleas of Philadelphia County denying appellant’s oral motion to allow closer observation of the canvassing of ballots is reversed.

-“Effective immediately, the court requires all candidates, watchers, or candidate representatives be permitted to be present for the canvassing process.”
+“Effective immediately, the court requires all candidates, watchers or candidate representatives be permitted to be present for the canvassing process.”

-It however warned that while observing the process, social distancing and wearing of masks must be adhered to due to COVID-19 pandemic.
+It, however, warned that while observing the process, social distancing and wearing of masks must be adhered to due to COVID-19 pandemic.

 In a tweet, Trump described the development as a big legal win for his election bid.